-Consistently ranked as one of the best film schools in the country, the FSU College of Motion Picture Arts takes a unique approach to teaching students the inspired craft of storytelling through film.
+Consistently ranked as one of the most renowned film schools in the country, the FSU College of Motion Picture Arts takes a unique approach to teaching students the inspired craft of storytelling through film.

 The school’s existing website, while adequate, had not kept pace with its stellar curriculum over time.
 The site featured a straightforward design packed with relevant, though not especially captivating, information.
 It communicated facts without inspiring its audience to take the next step in their journey—to become students at the prestigious college.

-Taproot worked with Frame, a production company to reimagine the site, incorporating striking student work alongside meaningful content.
+The Taproot Agency worked with Frame, a production company, to reimagine the FSU Film School’s site from the ground up, including an overhaul of the site architecture and a compelling user interface that incorporated striking student work alongside meaningful content.

 We began the project by fully immersing ourselves in the school’s world, spending time with professors, staff and students to gain a greater appreciation and understanding of their approach to learning and creating.